Miele Cooktops Review & Guide

-Miele aims to make the traditional gas cooktop more modern with electronic controls designed to ensure apparently increased safety and convenience.
-One of these is GasStop, a function said to provide safer cooking by automatically re-igniting the cooktop when the gas flame is temporarily extinguished, or alternatively turning off the gas supply if the appliance isn’t able to fire back up.
+Miele aims to make the traditional gas cooktop more modern with electronic controls designed to ensure increased safety and convenience.
+One of these is GasStop, a function marketed as making cooking safer by automatically re-igniting the cooktop when the gas flame is temporarily extinguished, or alternatively turning off the gas supply if the appliance isn’t able to fire back up.

-The Miele 63cm gas cooktop has three cooking zones, one of which is compatible as a wok burner.
+The Miele 63cm gas cooktop has three cooking zones, one of which doubles as a wok burner.
 It also has a sleek black finish and ceramic glass cooktop, making it especially appealing to those with a sweet tooth for contemporary design.

 - Dimensions (WxDxH): 626mm x 526mm x 53mm

 If you love to cook at home, picking something out of Miele’s CombiSets collection might feel just as difficult as choosing a favourite child.
 There are three types – Induction CombiSets, Electric CombiSets and Gas CombiSets.
 These are available in a variety of sizes, ranging between 288mm, 380mm and 576mm-wide.
 The smaller models can be used for specific styles of cooking, allowing you to dedicate an area for induction cooking or cooking on a gas cooktop with Miele’s electronically controlled ProLine gas burners.

 - Miele CS 1327 Y ProLine Element: $4,399 (RRP)*